JingYang00/Methods-to-process-excel-data/README.md

 # Methods-to-process-excel-data
+# Author: Jing Yang
+# Contact: jyangcm@connect.ust.hk

-This projects include all methods for me to process excel data, I uploaded these for recording or may help someone.
+This projects include all methods for me to process excel data in R, I uploaded these for recording or may help someone.

 For the code "How to calculate the average of 24 sheets in an excel"